mertyildiran/DASM/README.md

 - Register indirect: Uses the contents of a general purpose register as a pointer to a memory location(used by load/store instructions)
 - PC relative: Adds the offset contained in the instruction to the contents of PC to obtain a pointer to a memory location (used by jump instructions)

+Please scroll down for diagrams of the architecture.

 ## Instruction set

 Opcodes are 4 bits, and there are 16 different instruction types: